BraneShop/BraneShop.github.io/src/templates/dlw-content.md

 <p> You will apply as you learn, working on exercises throughout in
 a supportive and collaborative environment. </p>

-<p> The second day will be dedicated to gaining a hands-on understanding
+<p> The second day is group projects centered around implementing
-of TensorFlow. </p>
+deep learning models in TensorFlow.  </p>

-<p> The third day will be centered around group projects.  </p>

 <h5>Concepts covered</h5>
 <div class="concepts">